RedPitaya/Documentation/appsFeatures/applications/logic/logic.rst

 .. note::

-    An additional extension module is needed to use the *Logic Analyzer PRO* application.
-The module can be purchased from the |RP_store|.
+    An additional extension module extends the voltage range of the *Logic Analyzer* application to 5 V. The module provides protection for the GPIO pins and can be purchased from the |RP_store|.

 .. |RP_store| raw:: html